valencia21/valencia21.github.io/_posts/2020-12-29-the-case-for-cage-free.markdown

 - Across all 3,094 poultry houses with cages, just 12 (0.3%) used enriched cages.
 - 240 houses used no cage (free-range or open[^11])

-A breeding space of 430-555 square cm is recommended per poultry by the Japan Livestock Technology Association (2016)[^12], although it depends on the breed (line) of the breeding poultry and other conditions.
+A breeding space of 430-555 square cm is recommended per poultry by the Japan Livestock Technology Association (2016)[^12], although it depends on conditions such as the line of the breeding poultry.

 The recommended temperature inside a poultry house should be between 20-30 degrees Celsius[^13], but this depends on whether the structure is a windless poultry house or open poultry house.
 Another recommendation is to observe the state of the poultry at least once per day[^14], but there are cases in which many cages are stacked on top of each other (in some cases as many as 14) which would make it very difficult to check the state and temperature of each poultry in each corner.